mdfleming3/mdfleming3.github.io/_posts/2020-07-29-streamline-your-content-marketing-strategy-with-the-three-stage-lifecycle.md

 title: " Streamline Your Content Marketing Strategy with the Three Stage Lifecycle"
 date: 2020-07-29
 author: Mark Fleming
 description: Understand how the three stage content marketing life cycle can simplify and improve any business’s content marketing strategy.
 image: assets/three-stage-content.png
-image-alt: "streamline-your-content-marketing-strategy-with-the-three-stage-lifecycle"
+image-alt: streamline-your-content-marketing-strategy-with-the-three-stage-lifecycle
 category: blog
 tags: content-marketing strategy workflow analytics

 ---
 Many company’s blogs, video channels, and content-driven projects fizzle out after just half a dozen posts.
 This is the result of employing a strategy that does not align with a project’s scope.
 By applying the three stage content marketing lifecycle, marketers can avoid poorly realized strategies and design a practical framework that is flexible to an organization’s needs.

 ### What is a content marketing lifecycle?

-In biology, a [lifecycle]( https://en.wikipedia.org/wiki/Biological_life_cycle) is defined as, “a series of changes in form that an organism undergoes before returning to the starting state.”
+In biology, a [lifecycle](https://en.wikipedia.org/wiki/Biological_life_cycle) is defined as, “a series of changes in form that an organism undergoes before returning to the starting state.”
 For content marketing, it is no different.
 Ideas become pieces of content that cause consumer engagement and ultimately future ideas.

 As compared to a linear strategy – with a designated beginning, middle, and end – the lifecycle assumes content marketing is an ongoing concern.
 This is appropriate because evergreen content and repurposed posts are highly accessed pages for websites today.
 By creating and forgetting content with a linear strategy, marketers are missing opportunities that the content marketing lifecycle embraces.